wangonya/wangonya.com/content/blog/python-fibonacci-recursion-memoization.md

 ### Why do we need a base case?

-It\'s easy enough to convert the formula directly into
+It's easy enough to convert the formula directly into

 ```python
 def fib(n):